We’re grateful for you.

 Q: How do our Campers get to Camp?

 A: Most parents drop off and pick up their campers at the camp for day camp.
-This also gives parents the opportunity to see camp and meeting the staff before camp.
 There is also bus transportation available for a small additional charge.
 Locations vary by camp and session.
-All campers must be dropped off by a parent or guardian for overnight camp, no bussing is avalible for overnight camp sessions.
+All campers must be dropped off by a parent or guardian for overnight camp, no busing is available for overnight camp sessions.

 Q: What ages of kids can go to Camp?